 The terms of an ARM loan are typically expressed with two numbers.
 The first number represents the length of the fixed-rate.
 And the second number?
 It represents the length of the adjusted rate.
 So, for instance, a “2/5 ARM” equates to a fixed rate for two years followed by a floating fate for the following 5 years.

 It’s common for ARMs to also have a cap structure expressed with numbers.
 An example of a cap structure might be written out as “2/3/5.”
-To the borrower, the first number means that the interest rate can increase by a maximum of 2 percent above the initial interest rate in the first year.
-In the years following, rates can increase a maximum of 3 percent, as indicated by the second number.
-The final number indicates the max interest rate over the lifetime of the loan, so here, the loan can never increase more than 5 percent.
+To the borrower, the first number means that the interest rate can increase by a maximum of 2% above the initial interest rate in the first year.
+In the years following, rates can increase a maximum of 3%, as indicated by the second number.
+The final number indicates the max interest rate over the lifetime of the loan, so here, the loan can never increase more than 5%.
 Starting to make sense, isn’t it?

-What are the ARM requirements in NC and SC?
+What Are the ARM Requirements in NC & SC?

 Ok, so you’re thinking that ARMs sound pretty great.
 Now the question is, what are the requirements for me to qualify for an ARM?
 Homebuyers interested in getting an ARM mortgage in North Carolina and South Carolina typically need to meet the following: